PFAS Analytical Methods Development and Sampling Research

 EPA develops methods for aqueous and solid (e.g., soil, biosolids, sediment) samples primarily through the Clean Water Act (CWA) and methods for solid waste (SW-846) under the Resource Conservation and Recovery Act (RCRA).

-Draft, single-laboratory validated, direct injection EPA method for 40 PFAS in wastewater, surface water, groundwater, soil, biosolids, sediment, landfill leachate, and fish tissue.
+EPA method for measuring 40 PFAS in wastewater, surface water, groundwater, soil, biosolids, sediment, landfill leachate, and fish tissue.

-Note: EPA and the Department of Defense are collaborating on the development of this method.
-A multi-laboratory validation study will be conducted by DoD, in collaboration with EPA.
+EPA and the Department of Defense collaborated on the development of this method.

 |Source (Air) Emissions